awsdocs/elastic-beanstalk-samples/tutorials/php/symfony2/tutorial-deploy-symfony2-application-aws-elastic-beanstalk.md

 Step 3: Configure AWS Elastic Beanstalk
 ---------------------------------------
-The following instructions use the [Elastic Beanstalk command line interface](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html) (EB CLI) to configure an Elastic Beanstalk application repository in your local project directory.
+The following instructions use the EB CLI to configure an Elastic Beanstalk application repository in your local project directory.

 **To Configure AWS Elastic Beanstalk**

 1 .
 From the directory where you created your local repository, type the following command:

     eb init